-So, if a pension wants to invest a gas pipeline that looks profitable but decides not to because it violates an “environmental” goal of reducing carbon emissions, it may be failing in its fiduciary responsibilities.
+So, if a pension wants to invest in a gas pipeline that looks profitable but decides not to because it violates an “environmental” goal of reducing carbon emissions, it may be failing in its fiduciary responsibilities.
 Similarly, if it decides to invest in an organic-vegetable producer for “sustainability” reasons, even while expecting a lower return, it may also be failing its fiduciaries.

 Whether the proposed rule will become a regulation isn’t known at this point and—if it does—the impact is still fuzzy.
 Says the New York Times:

 “Jon Hale, the head of sustainability research at Morningstar, said the practical effect of the new framing could be to deter plan administrators from adding E.S.G. options to 401(k) plans for fear of violating the law.

 “Even if the proposal does not come to pass, he said, employers might decide to avoid E.S.G. investments because they see them as a potential political minefield.